Kequc/passage-rpc/README.md

     client.buildMessage('myapp.notify', { friends: 'forevah' }),
     client.buildMessage('myapp.alert'),
 ];

 const payload = JSON.stringify(messages);
-client.connection.send(payload);
+client.connection.send(payload, (error) => {
+    if (!error) console.log('Notifications sent');
+});
 ```

 #### buildMessage (method: string, params?: any) => Object

 This creates a simple object for consumption by the client.
-It takes the same values as the `send` method, however does not stringify or send the message.
+It takes nearly the same values as the `send` method, however does not stringify or send the message and does not take a callback.

 ## Errors

-When returning an error from the server the following fields are delivered across the network, `message` `name` `code` `data`.
-The data field can be any additional information you would like to include, but must be stringifiable into JSON.
+When returning an `Error` from the server, it should be a real `Error` instance, the following attributes will be transmitted across the network, `message` `name` `code` `data`.
+The data attribute contains any additional information you would like but it must be stringifiable into JSON.

 There are some errors the library may return itself.